20kdc/RDASH/README.md

 Renaming files also causes problems since it has to reupload *any* renamed file.

-I'm not sure if I can understand the cause of these issues.
+I'm not sure if I can understand the cause of the 'stuck file' (deletion not properly propagated) issues.
 Among other things, the many-to-many sync layout and support for filesystems with abnormal update-time granularity has made the code extremely confusing.

 If I recall correctly, the biggest problem is that RDASH does not properly enforce a consistent world state.